Morning has broken

 How delightful it was to slip on my Crocs, walk down one floor to the breakfast room and discover a large tray of lox beside the usual breakfast fare.
 Technically, it was simply smoked salmon but that was close enough for me to be in breakfast heaven for the next few days.
 While I was gobbling down my breakfast a woman came over to my table and asked if I was Todd from the Earthbound Expeditions group.
 I told her I was, indeed.
 She introduced herself as Betty and said she and her husband Bob had recognized me from our pre-trip Zoom meetings.

-My first objective this Saturday morning was to visit Friedhof Wien St. Marx (St. Mark’s Cemetery) and, while it turned out to be unexpectedly beautiful and interesting, in this instance my purpose was to visit a specific grave – that of W.A.
-Mozart.
+My first objective this Saturday morning was to visit Friedhof Wien Saint Marx (Saint Mark’s Cemetery) and, while it turned out to be unexpectedly beautiful and interesting, in this instance my purpose was to visit a specific grave – that of W A Mozart.
 But first, I have a bit of a GPS rant.

-Long before reaching Vienna I’d looked at the distance from my hotel to St. Marx and at nearly four kilometers judged farther than I wanted to walk.
+Long before reaching Vienna I’d looked at the distance from my hotel to Saint Marx and at nearly four kilometers judged it farther than I wanted to walk.
 However, I saw that I could take a tram that left a much shorter walk.
-Here’s what the GPS wanted me to do starting with taking the #71 tram to Litfaßstraße then circling back to walk to St. Marx.
-As you can see, there’s actually a stop on the tram line called St. Marx and, when I saw that, I wondered if it wouldn’t be easier to use that stop.
+Here’s what the GPS wanted me to do starting with taking the #71 tram to Litfaßstraße then circling back to walk to Saint Marx.
+As you can see, there’s actually a stop on the tram line called Saint Marx and, when I saw that, I wondered if it wouldn’t be easier to use that stop.
 It was.
-I don’t recall how I managed to trick the GPS into depositing me at the St. Marx stop but not only did I need to make merely one right and one left turn but there were signs pointing to the cemetery.
+I don’t recall how I managed to trick the GPS into depositing me at the Saint Marx stop but not only did I need to make merely one right and one left turn but there were signs pointing to the cemetery.
 I think the Litfaßstraße stop was some 75 meters closer to the cemetery.
-Two turns rather than four or five proposed by the GPS.
+But, the option I chose required two turns rather than four or five proposed by the GPS.
 To me, when it comes to directions, always choose simplicity.

 I’ll start with this: It’s true that no one knows Mozart’s actual burial spot.
-It’s known that he was buried in St. Marx but the actual spot isn’t known for several reasons but one of them is not that he was buried in a mass pauper’s grave although certainly when he died he had amassed a significant amount of debt.
+It’s known that he was buried in Saint Marx but the actual spot isn’t known for several reasons.
+However, one of them is not that he was buried in a mass pauper’s grave although certainly when he died he had amassed a significant amount of debt.

 The term common grave distinguishes the site from an aristocratic grave nothing more.